What Do Architectural Drafter Do?

 - Determine procedures and instructions to be followed, according to design specifications and quantity of required materials.

-Architectural Drafters state the following job skills are important in their day-to-day work.
+When polled, Architectural Drafters say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.